 B. How far in advance can I bake for Easter?

-You can typically bake goods like Easter bread and cookies up to a week in advance.
-Hot cross buns are best enjoyed fresh, though they can be stored for a few days.
+Easter bread and cookies can be made up to a week ahead.
+Hot cross buns are best fresh but can sit in an airtight container for a few days.

 C. Can I freeze Easter baked goods?